Sandelier/Bardify/Bard scripts/Bard sound script/README.md

 > [!IMPORTANT]
-> Unzip "Sounds.zip" file to get all he note sounds.
+> Unzip "Sounds.zip" file to get all the note sounds.
 Had to compress them since they are raw from the game, so they are quite big files.

 ### Files
 **`makeSong.py`**